National Institute of Technology, Meghalaya: Utilities

 The estimated expenditure in Phase I is about Rs.
 300 crores.

 Academics

-The institute admitted its first batch of B.Tech students in July 2010 and the first two batches carried out their studies in the mentor institute, SVNIT Surat till December 2012.
+The institute admitted its first batch of B.Tech students in July 2010, and the first two batches carried out their studies in the mentor institute, SVNIT Surat till December 2012.
 The academic activities of the institute in Meghalaya started in Shillong at the Bijni Complex of the North Eastern Hill University, in the city, with the admission of the third batch in July 2012.

-Admissions to the B.Tech program are based on JEE (Main) conducted by the Central Board of Secondary Education (CBSE) and through the counseling conducted by the Central Seat Allocation Board (CSAB).
+Admission to the B.Tech programmes is based on JEE (Main) conducted by the National Testing Agency (NTA) and through the counseling conducted by the Central Seat Allocation Board (CSAB).

-M.Tech started from 2014 session.
+M.Tech course was started from 2014 session.
 The Doctor of Philosophy (Ph.D.) programme was started in August 2013.

-MSc program in chemistry and physics started from 2015.
-Admission to MSc takes place through JAM.
+MSc program in mathematics, chemistry and physics were launched in 2015 admission for which is done through JAM.

 Rankings

-NIT Meghalaya was ranked 61 in the National Institutional Ranking Framework (NIRF) engineering ranking of 2020.
+NIT Meghalaya is ranked 68th among the engineering colleges of India by National Institutional Ranking Framework (NIRF) in 2024.